Distance Internship + Graduate Certificate

 - Are you an independent and self-disciplined learner?

 - Are you tech savvy? (word processing, Internet and e-mail skills required)

-Please note: We are not prepared to accept applications from Maryland at this time.
-For information on your state, please contact email@example.com.
+Please note: We are not prepared to accept applications from Massachusetts at this time.
+All other states are eligible.

 We also cannot accept International students who hold an F-1 or J-1 Visa.
 Per the United States Code of Federal Regulations for international F-1 status students and J-1 Student Category, only one class per semester per academic year may be taken online towards the full-time credit hour requirement. www.bgsu.edu/iss